kvkb/Shopping-Cart-in-ReactJS/README.md

-# Shopping Cart Application in REACTJS
+## Shopping Cart Application in REACTJS

-## still in progress
+A simple shopping cart in ReactJS, JSX, Bootstrap, Jquery

-## A simple shopping cart in ReactJS, JSX, Bootstrap, Jquery
+Still in progress

-## Command to run the application : "npm start"
+Command to run the application : "npm start"

-## Command to build the application : "npm run build"
+Command to build the application : "npm run build"